Johnny Harris (musician): Britain

-The American years (1972–2020)
+United States

-Johnny moved to the United States to record and conduct his orchestra in Las Vegas with Paul Anka where Elvis Presley asked him to lead his Vegas band.
+Harris moved to the United States to record and conduct his orchestra in Las Vegas with Paul Anka where Elvis Presley asked him to lead his Vegas band.
 In 1973, while back in the UK at Advision Studios, he recorded the album All To Bring You Morning, with progressive rock musicians from the group Yes, Jon Anderson on vocals, Steve Howe on guitars and Alan White on drums who happened to be working in the next studio at Advision and asked to be involved in his follow-up album to Movements.

-He recorded a string of hit singles with Paul Anka & Odia Coates and continued to work with Paul Anka until 1977 and after that, he wanted to concentrate on scoring for film and television which led to a long-time gig as the musical director for Lynda Carter after he scored the third season of her television series Wonder Woman in 1979.
-Johnny was Music Director for all 5 of Lynda Carter's Television Variety Specials and toured the world with her for over a decade appearing at the London Palladium, UK on 4 October 1980 to support her debut single for Motown Records The Last Song.
+He recorded a string of hit singles with Paul Anka and Odia Coates and continued to work with Anka until 1977 and after that, he wanted to concentrate on scoring for film and television which led to a long-time gig as the musical director for Lynda Carter after he scored the third season of her television series Wonder Woman in 1979.
+Harris was Music Director for all 5 of Lynda Carter's Television Variety Specials and toured the world with her for over a decade appearing at the London Palladium, UK on 4 October 1980 to support her debut single for Motown Records The Last Song.

-His 1980 Miami disco hit Odyssey (TK Records) featured prominently on popular video game Grand Theft Auto: San Andreas playing on Bounce FM funk radio, as well as being in the lowrider challenge mission.
-The song was also featured in the Buck Rogers in the 25th Century episode "Space Rockers", he originally wrote the song for that episode and arranged the opening Buck Rogers in the 25th Century theme music composed by Stu Phillips.
-The first 40 seconds of the Buck Rogers main-title theme is an original Johnny Harris composition before Stu's theme starts.
+Harris' 1980 Miami disco song Odyssey (TK Records) was featured in the first series of Buck Rogers in the 25th Century episode "Space Rockers"; the song, which was originally composed for that episode became a hit song.
+Harris also arranged the opening Buck Rogers in the 25th Century theme music composed by Stu Phillips.
+The first 40 seconds of the Buck Rogers main-title theme is an original Harris composition before Stu's theme starts.
+Odyssey became popular again when it featured in the action-adventure game Grand Theft Auto: San Andreas (2004) playing on Bounce FM funk radio and in a few missions.